Devil's Millhopper Geological State Park

-Devil's Millhopper Geological State Park is a Florida State Park located in the north-westernmost part of Gainesville, Florida, off County Road 232, also known as NW 53rd Avenue and Millhopper Road, northwest of the University of Florida.
+Devil's Millhopper Geological State Park is a Florida state park located in the north-westernmost part of Gainesville, Florida, off County Road 232, also known as NW 53rd Avenue and Millhopper Road, northwest of the University of Florida.

-The park is maintained by the Florida State Parks system, a division of the Florida Department of Environmental Protection.
+The park is maintained by the Florida Park Service, a division of the Florida Department of Environmental Protection.
 The park is adjacent to San Felasco County Park and is near the San Felasco Hammock Preserve State Park.

 Geology

-The most prominent feature of State Park is the large sinkhole formed by the dissolution of limestone by acidic groundwater over long periods of time.
+The most prominent feature of the state park is the large sinkhole formed by the dissolution of limestone by acidic groundwater over long periods of time.
 Devil's Millhopper is unique in Florida in terms of its scale; over 100 ft of rock layers are exposed.

 The cutaway, limestone sides of the sinkhole provide an easily visible geological record of the area.
 Twelve springs, some more visible than others, feed the pond at the bottom of the sinkhole.
 In the summer, the bottom of the sinkhole is dramatically cooler than the air at the surface due to the depth and shade from the canopy above.
 Significant fossil deposits include shark teeth, marine shells, and the fossilized remains of extinct land animals.